Antony-SS/MandelbrotLogisticEquation/README.md

 Saw a video about the Mandelbrot set which piqued my curiousity.
-Did some research and figured out that it arises from a logistic equation.

-This jupyter notebook explores that a little.
+This jupyter notebook explores the logistic equation behind the mandelbrot set.

 I use populations in the notebook as an example of a real world application of a logistic equation.
 Makes it easier to wrap your head around.